Larskan/research_searcher_agent/README.md

 - autogen
 - ollama
 - fix-busted-json

-## Minimal Autogen Example

-In the `agent/calculator_agent.py` file, there is a minimal example of how to use Autogen to create an agent that can use tools.

 > [!NOTE]
 > Open source LLM's need to support tool calling for this to work.